-If you'd like to enjoy Japanese sweet potatoes with a sweet and tangy flavor, this dish is perfect for you.
-With Satsumaimo no Lemon-ni, you can savor the sweetened sweet potatoes complemented by the refreshing tartness of lemon.
+If you would like to enjoy Japanese sweet potatoes with a sweet and tangy flavor, this dish is perfect for you.
+Satsumaimo no Lemon-ni allows you to savor sweet potatoes complemented by the refreshing tartness of lemon.

 Jump to: